 Researchers have determined that fibromyalgia and CMP sufferers have abnormal mitochondrial function, possibly because the membranes of the mitochondria have been compromised, and electrolyte concentrations inside and outside the membrane have been disturbed.
 Ask a sufferer to describe what his or her muscles feel like, and the response will indicate severe muscle fatigue, tender points, trigger points, lumps, and masses.
 Muscle cells don’t oxygenate as they should, and exercise feels very strange and nonproductive.

 Electrolyte movement, location, and concentration within and without cells, in blood, and in body fluids, are managed by hormones.
 Three doctors cite hormone imbalance as the possible main cause of fibromyalgia and CMP.
-Dr. John Lowe, who has a clinic in Colorado, has tested his fibromyalgia patients for low thyroid hormone function and has found a high rate of thyroid deficiency in his patients.
+Dr. John Lowe, (who recently passed away but whose clinic is still in Colorado, tested his fibromyalgia patients for low thyroid hormone function and found a high rate of thyroid deficiency in his patients.

 Dr. Sam Yue surmises that fibromyalgia and CMP are caused by a deficiency in the hormone “relaxin.”
 Relaxin is the hormone that, in pregnant women, relaxes the cervix and pelvis in preparation for birth.
 However, relaxin receptors can be found in all the connective tissues.
 A relaxin deficiency could disrupt connective tissue function.
 Dr. Yue thinks relaxin deficiency might play a part in creating porous intestinal tissue, thereby resulting in leaky gut syndrome (see below), another possible cause of fibromyalgia.